clinthowarth/fix-svn-props/README.rst

 you inherit a svn repository with bad associations and properties.
 If you do, I hope that this script helps you get back to sanity.

+*Note*: This was written with posix-systems in mind, I'm guessing it won't play nicely on Windows.

 Use
 ---